davetron5000/daves-resume/README.markdown

 Key Achievements:

-+ As technical lead for Toyota.com, migrated site from ad-hoc file-based management to version-controlled system based on CVS; significantly reduced the cost, while increased the fault-tolerance of, site updates
++ As technical lead for Toyota.com, migrated site from ad-hoc file-based management to version-controlled system based on CVS; significantly reduced the cost of site updates and simplified development
 + Successfully coordinated a graphical redesign for Toyota.com, working with HTML programmers, off-site designers, and Toyota system engineers
-+ Lead development of averygraphics.com, successfully deployed international data-driven site and content management system, based on Apple's WebObjects platform.
++ Lead development of Avery Dennison's averygraphics.com, successfully deployed international data-driven site and content management system, based on Apple's WebObjects platform.
 Successfully transitioned the work to Avery's support team.

+### Evergreen Internet (Chandler, AZ)
+#### Software Engineer
+_5/1997 - 9/1997_

+_Description:_ Design and develop E-commerce system n C++.
+Develope enhancements to Perl-based E-commerce system.

+Key Achievements:

++ Designed shopping cart and shipping features for flagship E-Commerce system which allowed users to ship items to multiple locations

 ### Arizona State University (Tempe, AZ)
 #### Research Assistant
-_12/1997 - 9/1996_
+_9/1996 - 12/1997_

-_Description:_ Conduct software engineering process research at Honeywell to support both Honeywell quality assurance staff and my Master's thesis research
+_Description:_ Conduct software engineering process research at Honeywell to support both Honeywell quality assurance staff and my Master's thesis research.

 Key Achievements:

 + Designed and collected metrics for flight-control software engineering group
 + Performed analysis of metrics and reported findings to quality assurance team at Honeywell

-### Evergreen Internet (Chandler, AZ)
-#### Software Engineer
-_9/1997 - 5/1997_

-_Description:_ Design and develop C++-based E-commerce system.
-Develope enhancements to Perl-based E-commerce system

-Key Achievements:

-+ Designed shopping cart and shipping features for flagship E-Commerce system which allowed users to ship items to multiple locations

 ### Recognition Research (Blacksburg, VA)
 #### Software Engineer
-_8/1996 - 6/1994_
+_6/1994 - 8/1996_

-_Description:_ Perform C and Perl-based design and coding for client work and internal tools.
+_Description:_ Perform design and coding for client work and internal tools using C and Perl.

 Key Achievements:

 + Successfully migrated configuration management system from RCS to CVS
 + Refactored and maintained a low-level image manipulation library in C
-+ Designed and created a build system for building company's core products on several versions of UNIX, MS-Windows, and OS/2; reduced the cost of maintenance and deployment of company's core products
++ Designed and created a build system for compiling and packaging company's core products on several versions of UNIX, MS-Windows, and OS/2; reduced the cost of maintenance and deployment of company's core products
 + Contributed to Department of Education financial aid form processing system to send and receive data between company's product and DOE mainframe